liangzheng816/OfficeDocs-SharePoint/migration/sharepoint-online-and-onedrive-migration-speed.md

 The speed of this step depends on the efficiency of the tool you're using and the type of content that you package.
 Splitting your packages in a smart way is something that greatly improves this step.
 In addition, ensure that your permissions, sharing, or other limits are set up properly for migration and are within [SharePoint limits and boundaries](/office365/servicedescriptions/sharepoint-online-service-description/sharepoint-online-limits).

 > [!NOTE]
-> If you're planning to migrate over 100TB, review the following section, **Large Migration**.
+> If you're planning to migrate over 100 TB, review the following section, **Large Migration**.

 ### During migration